Port Ellen Feature Page

 This lovely town built around Leodamas Bay was founded in 1821 by Walter Frederick Campbell, and named after his wife Ellinor or Eleanor, later shortened to Port Ellen.
 Just outside Port Ellen on Charlotte Street, you can find Ramsay Hall, built by and named after the family who, in the 19th century, owned the estates in the southern part of Islay.
 The area around Port Ellen holds a very varied and interesting range of Archaeological sites covering the Neolithic, Bronze and Iron Age periods as well as more recent examples of human settlement.
 For example, there are standing stones at Kilbride, a fort at Borraichill Mor, several chambered cairns, and a chapel at Cill Tobar Lasrach.

 Port Ellen is the second largest town on Islay after Bowmore and is situated in a sheltered part of the island, offering views to the Oa Peninsula and to Kilnaughton Bay, which is named after the chapel ruins and burial ground at the end of the bay beside the road to the Oa peninsula.
-Port Ellen has several shops, a butcher, hotels, restaurants and pubs, accommodation, a garage, post office and information office.
+Port Ellen has several shops, a butcher, hotels, restaurants and pubs, accommodation, Cyber Cafe and Bistro, a garage, post office and information office.
 Every thursday in the summer season from 4th May to 5th October, a handcraft market is held in Columba Hall in Frederick Crescent, next to the Co-op supermarket.
 From time to time the travelling cinema, Screen Machine, visits the island and parks for showings opposite Ramsay Hall, which is located next to the Port Ellen Playing Fields.
-Another prominent feature of Port Ellen is the old hotel on the corner of Charlotte Street and Frederick Crescent.
-This hotel is currently undergoing complete renovation and restoration to it's former glory, planning to re-open in 2009.
+Another prominent feature of Port Ellen is the new hotel on the corner of Charlotte Street and Frederick Crescent.
+This hotel has undergone complete renovation and restoration to it's former glory and re-opened in 2012.
 The Port Ellen Marina provides a safe comfortable haven for yachtsmen passing through the Sound of Jura.

 Port Ellen Maltings